GadirajuSanjayvarma/DenseDepth-and-Mask-Prediction/README.md

 ### PART-1 OF MY CODE
 ![part1](https://github.com/GadirajuSanjayvarma/S15/blob/master/image1.jpg)
-### A quick remiander that first two paths belong to mask image and last two paths belong to depth image.Both of their implementations are same so initially i will explain the first two paths upto end and last two paths are same as first two paths.So please try to understand and i will also provide a video link for this architecture explaination in youtube by me.
+### A quick remiander that first two paths belong to mask image module and last two paths belong to depth image module.Both of their implementations are same so initially i will explain the first two paths upto end and last two paths are same as first two paths.So please try to understand and i will also provide a video link for this architecture explaination in youtube by me [link](https://www.youtube.com/watch?v=69mVVYxWF94&list=UUuYUdYjyqOhFkGE2SAJWBtQ).

 * So now we can see in that figure that we have input box.
 * So as i said we need to have **** two seperate covoutions ****  for mask and depth image .